Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Calabi-Yau structures

 We abbreviate $\cc^!:= \cc_{\Delta}^!$, and call $\cc^!$ the {\em inverse dualizing bimodule}, following \cite{Kontsevich:2009ab} (observe $H^*(\cc^!(K,L)) \cong \r{HH}^*(\cc, \biyon{K}{L})$).
-For a homologically smooth category $\cc$ one notes that there is a quasi-isomorphism $\r{CH}_{-n}(\cc) \simeq \bimodhomc(\cc_{\Delta}^!,\cc_{\Delta})$ (see \cite{Kontsevich:2009ab}*{Rmk.
+For a homologically smooth category $\cc$ one notes that there is a quasi-isomorphism $\r{CH}_{*-n}(\cc) \simeq \bimodhomc(\cc_{\Delta}^![n],\cc_{\Delta})$ (see \cite{Kontsevich:2009ab}*{Rmk.
 8.11} for the case of $\ainf$ algebras), where the equivalence associates to any element, the bimodule morphism whose cohomology level map is the cap product operation \eqref{capproduct}.
-Non-degenerate cotraces correspond precisely then to bimodule quasi-isomorphisms $\cc^! \stackrel{\sim}{\ra} \cc_{\Delta}$.
-Further discussion of these structures in the $\ainf$ categorical setting will appear as part of forthcoming work with Cohen \cite{CohenGanatra:2015}. \end{rem} Let $\iota: \r{CC}^-_*(\cc) \ra \r{CH}_*^{nu}(\cc)$ denote the inclusion of homotopy fixed points chain map from \eqref{inclusionhomotopyfixedpoints}; concretely as described in \eqref{inclusionhomotopyfixedpoints_explicit} this is the chain map sending $\sum_{i=0}^{\infty} \alpha_i u^0 \mapsto \alpha_0$. \begin{defn} Let $\cc$ be a homologically smooth $\ainf$ category.
-A {\em (strong) smooth Calabi-Yau structure} is a cycle $\tilde{\sigma} \in \r{CC}^-_{-n}(\cc)$ such that the corresponding element $\iota(\tilde{\sigma}) \in \r{CH}_{-n}^{nu}(\cc)$ is a weak smooth Calabi-Yau structure. \end{defn} Using these definitions and the cyclic open-closed map, we restate and prove Theorem \ref{thm:smoothCY}: \begin{thm}[Theorem \ref{thm:smoothCY} above] Suppose a Liouville manifold is {\em non-degenerate} in the sense of \cite{ganatra1_arxiv}, meaning that the map $[\oc]: \r{HH}_{*-n}(\w) \ra SH^*(M)$ hits 1.
-Then, the wrapped Fukaya category possesses a canonical {\em smooth Calabi-Yau structure}. \end{thm} \begin{proof} In \cite{ganatra1_arxiv} it was proven that, assuming non-degeneracy of $M$, the map $[\oc]: \r{HH}_{*-n}(\w) \ra SH^*(M)$ is an isomorphism, $\w$ is homologically smooth, and moreover that the pre-image $[\sigma]$ of 1 gives a {\em weak smooth Calabi-Yau structure} in the sense described above.
-Let us briefly recall how the non-degeneracy condition \eqref{capproduct} is proven (which is a left slightly implicit in \cite{ganatra1_arxiv}): First, a geometric morphism of bimodules $\mathcal{CY}: \w_{\Delta} \to \w^![n]$ is constructed and shown in \cite{ganatra1_arxiv}*{Thm.
+Non-degenerate cotraces in $\r{CH}_{-n}(\cc)$ then correspond precisely then to bimodule quasi-isomorphisms $\cc^![n] \stackrel{\sim}{\ra} \cc_{\Delta}$.
+Further discussion of these structures in the $\ainf$ categorical setting will appear as part of forthcoming work with Cohen \cite{CohenGanatra:2015}. \end{rem} Let $\iota: \r{CC}^-_*(\cc) \ra \r{CH}_*^{nu}(\cc)$ denote the inclusion of homotopy fixed points chain map from \eqref{inclusionhomotopyfixedpoints}; concretely as described in \eqref{inclusionhomotopyfixedpoints_explicit} this is the chain map sending $\sum_{i=0}^{\infty} \alpha_i u^i \mapsto \alpha_0$. \begin{defn} Let $\cc$ be a homologically smooth $\ainf$ category.
+A {\em (strong) smooth Calabi-Yau structure} is a cycle $\tilde{\sigma} \in \r{CC}^-_{-n}(\cc)$ such that the corresponding element $\iota(\tilde{\sigma}) \in \r{CH}_{-n}^{nu}(\cc)$ is a weak smooth Calabi-Yau structure. \end{defn} Using these definitions and the cyclic open-closed map, we restate and prove Theorem \ref{thm:smoothCY}.
+We adopt the notation of wrapped Fukaya categories in the below result, using $\w$ and $SC^*(M)$ in place of $\mc{F}$ and $CF^*(M)$ (with the understanding that for a compact symplectic manifold, these are the same). \begin{thm}[Theorem \ref{thm:smoothCY} above] Suppose a Liouville (or compact admissible symplectic) manifold is {\em non-degenerate} in the sense of \cite{ganatra1_arxiv}, meaning that the map $[\oc]: \r{HH}_{*-n}(\w) \ra SH^*(M)$ hits 1.
+Then, the Fukaya category $\w$ possesses a (cohomologically) canonical geometrically defined {\em smooth Calabi-Yau structure}. \end{thm} \begin{proof} In \cite{ganatra1_arxiv} it was proven that, assuming non-degeneracy of $M$, the map $[\oc]: \r{HH}_{*-n}(\w) \ra SH^*(M)$ is an isomorphism, $\w$ is homologically smooth, and moreover that the pre-image $[\sigma]$ of 1 gives a {\em weak smooth Calabi-Yau structure} in the sense described above (see \cite{Gautogen_arxiv, GPS1:2015, GPS2:2015} for a proof of some of these facts specifically tailored to the case of compact Lagrangians in compact symplectic manifolds).
+Let us briefly recall how the non-degeneracy condition \eqref{capproduct} is proven (which is left slightly implicit in \cite{ganatra1_arxiv}): First, a geometric morphism of bimodules $\mathcal{CY}: \w_{\Delta} \to \w^![n]$ is constructed and shown in \cite{ganatra1_arxiv}*{Thm.
 1.3} to be a quasi-isomorphism under the given non-degeneracy hypotheses.
 Then, it is shown that capping with $[\sigma]$ is a one-sided inverse to the homological map $[\mathcal{CY}]$, and thus an isomorphism also, by the following argument: the following commutative (up to an overall sign of $(-1)^{n(n+1)/2}$) diagram is established (which can be thought of as coming from the compatibility of $\oc$ with module structures for Hochschild (co)homology with coefficients in $\biyon{K}{L}$, and which can be extracted from the holomorphic curve theory appearing in \cite{ganatra1_arxiv}*{Thm.
 13.1}):